DataDog/documentation/content/agent/faq/agent-commands.md

 ### Agent Information

-Running an info command displays the status of your Datadog agent and enabled integrations.
+Running an info command displays the status of your Datadog Agent and enabled integrations.

 A properly configured integration will report "OK" as seen below: